 This region also numbers most of the agricultural holdings processing animal and plant products as an additional activity.
 Their share in all such holdings in Macedonia is 21.6% for animal processed products and 38.8% for plant processed products.
 This mostly applies to meat and dairy products, as well as pickle and spices, which are in fact activities for generation of additional income among smaller farmers.
 The high number of cattle, sheep, goats and poultry, as well as the available arable lands suitable for cultivation of cereal and fodder crops is a good basis for an even stronger development of livestock husbandry, that is to say meat and dairy farming, as well as egg industry.
 Most of the dairies in Macedonia are concentrated in this region, which apart from supplying the region itself, also supply Skopje region.
 The proximity of Skopje and the sound transport communication provide for extraordinary benefits in placing the products on the biggest market in a fresh condition.
 The economy is far from innovative.
 In the Northeast Planning Region, there are no research development units, registered patents or centres of excellence.
 The relative share of energy per product unit is high, and the labour force is insufficiently productive, especially compared with the developed regions, such as Skopje Planning Region for instance.
-Evaluation of the global energy trends.
+Evaluation of the possible utilization of the local energy resources, lays in the strategic development of the global energy trends.
 This development has a primary goal creating energy independence, reducing of the conventional fossil fuel utilization, reducing of the anthropogenic burden in the environment, upgrading of the living conditions of the population and sustainable energy development.